opendatadurban/city-frontend/docs/contributing/coding-standards/css.md

 .block__element {}
 .block--modifier {}

-.govuk-card {}            // Block - the root of a component .govuk-card__body {}      // Element - a part of the block
+.city-card {}            // Block - the root of a component .city-card__body {}      // Element - a part of the block
-.govuk-card--active {}    // Modifier - a variant of the block
+.city-card--active {}    // Modifier - a variant of the block
 ```

 It uses double hyphens (`--`) and underscores (`__`) so that the block, element